-E. PHB Board Leadership

-- 1. A Chair and Vice Chair will be elected by the PHB.
+- E. PHB Board Leadership - 1.
+A Chair and up to two Vice Chairs will be elected by a majority vote of PHB voting members (electronic voting is allowable).
 The term of office shall be one year or until a successor has been elected.
 In the case of a vacancy occurring in the office of chairperson or vice chairperson, the PHB shall fill the position by election at its regular meeting. - 2.
 It shall be the duty of the chairperson to preside at all meetings of the PHB; to enforce observation of the Charter; to decide all questions of order; to offer for consideration all motions regularly made; to apportion duties of the members of the PHB; to call all special meetings; to appoint all necessary subcommittees; the chair is entitled to vote on all issues. - 3.
-In the absence of the chairperson, the vice-chairperson shall assume the duties of the office of the chairperson.
+In the absence of the chairperson, a vice-chairperson shall assume the duties of the office of the chairperson. - 4.
+It is a goal that board chairs will not serve more than three (3) consecutive years, in order to facilitate more opportunities for leadership.